 As mentioned, BI consolidates and sorts a company’s data.
 Further advancements in business technology, however, have also brought the concept of shared data to the forefront in the form of collaborative analytics.

-After all, while some companies may only require key data to be shared among higher up decision makers, other companies require data to be accessible for huge teams to manage, update and use to inform their day to day tasks.
+After all, while some companies may only require key data to be shared among higher-up decision-makers, other companies require data to be accessible for huge teams to manage, update and use to inform their day-to-day tasks.

 The concept of collaborative analytics is not so much the scope of who has access to data, as most companies integrate BI to make data accessible throughout a large staff.